peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 ### Pure Pursuit Controller

-Pure Pursuit is a path-tracking algorithm used for autonomous navigation.
+Pure Pursuit is a path-tracking algorithm.
 The method calculates a steering angle to reach a lookahead point based on the robot's current position and orientation.

 Lookahead Point Calculation
 The lookahead point $$\(x_L, y_L\)$$ in the global frame is calculated as: